Phantom (2013 film): Reception

-The film has received negative reviews from critics, as it currently holds a 25% rating on Rotten Tomatoes, based on over 53 reviews, with the consensus: "A cast of solid actors do what they can to elevate the material, but Phantom's script is too clunky and devoid of tension to bear comparison to its thematic predecessors".
-Richard Roeper gave the film 2/4 and praised Harris' acting while criticizing the film around him saying "Harris delivers a nomination-worthy performance in a movie with a throwaway title, an abundance of closeups that provoke unintentional laughs, a few bizarre supernatural touches and one of the loopier endings in recent memory."
+The film has received negative reviews from critics, as it currently holds a 26% rating on Rotten Tomatoes, based on over 54 reviews, with the consensus: "A cast of solid actors do what they can to elevate the material, but Phantom's script is too clunky and devoid of tension to bear comparison to its thematic predecessors".
+Richard Roeper gave the film 2/4 and praised Harris's acting while criticizing the film around him, saying: "Harris delivers a nomination-worthy performance in a movie with a throwaway title, an abundance of closeups that provoke unintentional laughs, a few bizarre supernatural touches and one of the loopier endings in recent memory."
 The New York Times panned the film calling it a "cold war howler" and "a yarn of unpardonable monotony."
-USA Today gave the film 2/4 stars calling it a "leaden thriller."
+USA Today gave the film 2/4 stars, calling it a "leaden thriller."
 NPR called the film "predictable."